SummerSlam (2009): Preliminary matches

 The show began airing with Rey Mysterio defending the WWE Intercontinental Championship against Dolph Ziggler.
 The match was contested at a fast pace, with Mysterio gaining executing a moonsault before the match descended out of the ring, where Mysterio executed a hurricanrana.
 As the match returned to the ring, Mysterio attempted an aerial attack, but Ziggler countered with a turnbuckle powerbomb.
 Mysterio attempted a 619, but Ziggler countered with a leg drop bulldog.
 As the match continued, Mysterio executed the 619 and attempted a springboard splash, but Ziggler avoided the move.
 Ziggler climbed to the top rope with Mysterio and attempted an attack, but Mysterio countered with a frankensteiner to retain the title.

 Next, Jack Swagger faced MVP.
 Swagger applied various holds and attempted a Swagger Bomb on MVP, but MVP countered the move.
 MVP executed a big boot on Swagger, who was cornered, and the Playmaker for the win.

-Cryme Tyme unsuccessfully challenged Chris Jericho and The Big Show for the Unified WWE Tag Team Championship.
+Cryme Tyme (JTG and Shad Gaspard) unsuccessfully challenged Chris Jericho and Big Show for the Unified WWE Tag Team Championship.

 JeriShow (Chris Jericho and The Big Show) defended the Unified WWE Tag Team Championship against Cryme Tyme (JTG and Shad Gaspard).
 After JTG gained advantage over Jericho, Jericho tagged in Big Show, dominating JTG.
 JTG tagged in Gaspard, who was speared by The Big Show.
 Jericho applied the Walls of Jericho on JTG, who tried to reach the ropes, but Big Show executed a KO Punch on him, allowing Jericho to pin JTG to retain the titles.

 Next, Kane faced The Great Khali.
 The two fought until Kane pursued Ranjin Singh.
 Kane performed a dropkick to Khali's knee and executed a running DDT for the victory.